moyano83/Spring-In-Action/README.md

 Spring boot comes with an embedded Tomcat server in the Spring application context.

 #### Getting to know Spring Boot DevTools
-As its name suggests, DevTools provides Spring developers with some handy develop- ment-time tools.
+As its name suggests, DevTools provides Spring developers with some handy development-time tools.
 Among those are

     * Automatic application restart when code changes
     * Automatic browser refresh when browser-destined resources changes (templates,JavaScript, stylesheets, and so on)